HKF: Hierarchical Kalman Filtering with Online Learned Evolution Priors for Adaptive ECG Denoising: Abstract

 \section{Abstract}

-Electrocardiographic signals (\acs{ecg}) are used in many healthcare applications, including at-home monitoring of vital signs.
-These applications often rely on wearable technology and provide low quality \acs{ecg} signals.
-Although many methods have been proposed for denoising the \acs{ecg} to boost its quality and enable clinical interpretation, these methods typically {fall short} for \acs{ecg} data obtained with wearable technology, because of either their limited tolerance to noise or their limited flexibility to capture \acs{ecg} dynamics.
-This paper presents {\acs{hkf}}, a hierarchical Kalman filtering method, that leverages a patient-specific learned structured prior of the \acs{ecg} signal, and integrates it into a \acl{ss} model to yield filters that capture both intra- and inter-heartbeat dynamics. \acs{hkf} is demonstrated to outperform previously proposed methods such as the \acl{mb} \acl{kf} and \acl{dd} autoencoders, in \acs{ecg} denoising task in terms of \acl{mse}, making it a suitable candidate for application in extramural healthcare settings.
+\Ac{ecg} signals play a pivotal role in many healthcare applications, especially in at-home monitoring of vital signs.
+Wearable technologies, which these applications often depend upon, frequently produce low-quality \ac{ecg} signals.
+While several methods exist for \ac{ecg} denoising to enhance signal quality and aid clinical interpretation, they often underperform with \ac{ecg} data from wearable technology due to limited noise tolerance or inadequate flexibility in capturing \ac{ecg} dynamics.
+This paper introduces \acs{hkf}, a hierarchical and adaptive Kalman filter, which uses a proprietary state space model to effectively capture both intra- and inter-heartbeat dynamics for \ac{ecg} signal denoising. \acs{hkf} learns a patient-specific structured prior for the \ac{ecg} signal's intra-heartbeat dynamics in an online manner, resulting in a filter that adapts to the specific \ac{ecg} signal characteristics of each patient.
+In an empirical study, \acs{hkf} demonstrated superior denoising performance (reduced \acl{mse}) while preserving the unique properties of the waveform.
+In a comparative analysis, \acs{hkf} outperformed previously proposed methods for \ac{ecg} denoising, such as the model-based Kalman filter and data-driven autoencoders.
+This makes it a suitable candidate for applications in extramural healthcare settings.

 \acresetall